goarray/PlanetBiomGenerator/Readme.md

 - It will contain one `[ANAM].biom` file per planet in the plugin

+- **NEW** It will also create the directory /BiomePNGs/, this will contain a North and South texture.png for each planet.

 - Tip: Create you own PlanetBiome.csv using the template found in /PlanetBiomes.csv.Template/ for granual generation.

 ### 3. Install the Generated Biomes